 The University of Auckland, established in 1883, has a student body of just over 30,000 and is the biggest university in New Zealand.
 It has a city campus in the center of cosmopolitan Auckland with a beautiful park separating the university from the Central Business District.

 The student body is the most ethnically diverse in all of New Zealand.
 With more than 1,500 Maori students and an additional 1,500 South Pacific Islanders mixed in with almost 10,000 students of Asian background and 3,500 international students you can only imagine the vibrant diversity.
 There is also huge diversity in age of students, religious beliefs and socio-economic status - it's an exciting learning community.

 Given the size and diversity of the student body, it's not surprising that diverse course offerings are also available.
 Courses are offered in more than sixty subject areas at Auckland.
 While specific strengths exist in Maori and Pacific Studies, biological and marine science, history, engineering, medicine, anthropology, ethnology, mathematics and psychology, there are many other subject areas available.
-Of particular interest to students can be courses that involve field study or research in Maori education, early childhood education, marine conservation, molecular biodiscovery, mathematics and its application, Maori development and advancement.
+Of particular interest to students can be courses that involve field study or research in Maori education, marine conservation, molecular biodiscovery, mathematics and its application, Maori development and advancement.